emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 สวัสดี Emberistas! 🐹

-Fill out the 2019 Ember Community Survey 📝 and RFCs galore:
+Fill out the **2019 Ember Community Survey** 📝 and RFCs galore:
-Check out the two follow up RFCs to make Tracked Properties better  👣, the full deprecation of Partials 🥛 and the renaming of htmlSafe and the deprecation of with 🚫!
+Check out the two follow up RFCs to make **Tracked Properties** better  👣, the full deprecation of **Partials** 🥛 and the renaming of `htmlSafe` and the **deprecation of with** 🚫!
-We also have a RFC Roundup Redux episode of Ember Weekend 🔈 for you, a wholesome Ember community experience 🤝, and last, but not least, an exclusive interview with Ember contributor @cibernox 💬 !
+We also have a **RFC Roundup** Redux episode of Ember Weekend 🔈 for you, a wholesome **Ember community experience** 🤝, and last, but not least, an exclusive interview with Ember contributor **@cibernox** 💬 !

 ---

 ## [2019 Ember Community Survey 📝](https://emberjs.com/blog/2019/02/19/ember-community-survey.html)

-The official 2019 Ember Community Survey is here!
+The **official 2019 Ember Community Survey** is here!
 We would like your help to learn about who is in the Ember community and how they work with the framework.

 This is the fifth year we're learning about the community's makeup and interests, and we look forward to sharing the results at [EmberConf 2019](http://emberconf.com/) on March 18th.
 Over 1300 participants took part in the survey in 2018 ([2018 survey results](https://www.emberjs.com/ember-community-survey-2018/)) and we are aiming for even more participation this year!

-Completing the survey should take about 15 minutes.
+Completing the survey should take about **15 minutes**.
 We've added a few new questions this year, while retaining opportunities to share feedback as free-form text.
 All submissions are completely anonymous, and demographic data about the community is not released in the same raw data files as the free-form text and other answers.

-Submissions will be accepted until March 12th.
+Submissions will be accepted **until March 12th**.
 More info about the survey can be found [here](https://emberjs.com/blog/2019/02/19/ember-community-survey.html).
 Why not fill it out now?!

 <a class="ember-button ember-button--centered" href="https://emberjs.com/ember-community-survey-2019/">Take the Survey</a>

-Please help us spread the word by sharing the [survey landing page](https://emberjs.com/ember-community-survey-2019) on your social network feeds, at meetups and around your office and other communities.
+Please help us **spread the word** by sharing the [survey landing page](https://emberjs.com/ember-community-survey-2019) on your social network feeds, at meetups and around your office and other communities.

 We look forward to your participation!
 If you have any immediate questions, feel free to email the survey team via [survey@emberjs.com](mailto:survey@emberjs.com), or ping us in [#dev-ember-learning](https://discordapp.com/channels/480462759797063690/480777444203429888) in [Discord](https://discordapp.com/invite/zT3asNS) chat.